illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ```

-This looks scary, but if you google some makefile basics and carefully read the comments it should mostly make sense.
+This looks scary, but if you Google some makefile basics and carefully read the comments it should mostly make sense.
 However, these are the things you will need to know at the minimum:

 * Compile the assignment: